Surgery

 Elbow dysplasia in dogs

 Elbow dysplasia, a hereditary disease in dogs, occurs in various forms.
-These include fragmented medial ulnar coronoid process (FCP), isolated anconeal process (IPA), and osteochondrosis (OCD).
-All of these diseases are growth-related diseases that unfortunately cannot be cured.
+These include fragmented medial coronoid process of the ulna (FCP), isolated anconeal process (IPA), and osteochondrosis (OCD).
+All of these conditions are growth-related disorders that, unfortunately, cannot be cured.

 FCP and OCD are among the most common causes of lameness in young dogs.
-They typically occur between four and five months when the dog is in the central growth phase.
+They typically appear between four and five months of age, when the dog is in its central growth phase.

 Elbow dysplasia in dogs Read More »